 Read more: How to Address a Cover Letter

 A cover letter can be a place to expand on your resume, and then some.
 You can elaborate on one or more of your accomplishments, but don’t simply rehash what your resume already says.

 Think about what you can include that showcases your value beyond the accomplishments listed in your resume.
 How can you connect the cover letter to your personal experiences, or your personal story?
 What made you interested in this field?
 What in particular excites you about the job or company, and why?
 How does this job fit into your goals for the future?
 Your cover letter should both connect your experiences to the qualities the company is looking for, and show why you, as a person, are good for the job.

 Concrete numbers can help illustrate your success in past jobs.
 If you worked on projects, what metrics made them successful?
 Did customer satisfaction improve by a percentage, or did you complete the project under budget?

 Project management is a profession that demands big-picture understanding and a keen awareness of the details.
 Make sure your cover letter is formatted correctly and free of spelling and grammatical errors.
 If you can, have a trusted friend or colleague look through your cover letter to catch anything you may have missed.

 Need more structure in your job search process?
 Try creating a job search plan.
 Learn what they are in the video below.

-Starting a cover letter can be daunting.
-Don’t worry if you feel stuck—that’s normal.
-Try pulling up a template or past cover letter you’ve used and tweaking it until it feels right.
+When starting a cover letter, you might consider pulling up a template or past cover letter you’ve used and tweaking it until it feels right.
 You might also start by making a list of qualities the job description asks for, and building your letter around those.